LinghengMeng/4_Room_World_Environment/Environment/README.md

 * Action Space: gym.spaces.BOx()
    * orientation: [-1, 1] corresponding to [- &pi;, &pi;] in V-REP scene.
    * stride: [-1, 1] corresponding to [-1, 1] in V-REP scene.
+* Reward:
+   * 1: in goal region
+   * 0: in other positions
 * Implemented in `Environment/FourRoomGridWorld.py`
 * Scene: `FourRoomScene/4_room_world.ttt`